 Starting a conversation

 After Kari and I had the session at NSBE, she encouraged me to apply for a travel grant to attend CarpentryCon and I guessed that submitting an abstract would help my case, or at least justify using funds from my professional development budget at work.
 Also, I wanted to share this tip and consider updating the infrastructure, but I wasn’t yet sure how the community worked in order to get the proposal to the right people.
 I submitted an abstract to give a lightning talk on load magic as a teaching tip and present a poster on a proposal to update the infrastructure to better support this way of delivering exercises.
-I felt a bit of imposter syndrome, offering a tip on how to teach curriculum from an organization that was 20 years old when I had taught 1.125 workshops and suggesting to change infrastructure I had contributed to once in checkout, but everyone I had interacted with had told me it was a welcoming environment, so I did anyway.
+I felt a bit of imposter syndrome, offering a tip on how to teach curriculum from an organisation that was 20 years old when I had taught 1.125 workshops and suggesting to change infrastructure I had contributed to once in checkout, but everyone I had interacted with had told me it was a welcoming environment, so I did anyway.